 Go it alone or with one of our guides who will take you to the best spots to see birds, waterfalls, and howler monkeys.

 Explore the jungle from the canopy on Belize’s longest zip line, boasting 8 platform high above the rain forest floor for over 2.5 miles of adrenaline-filled zip lining.

-We also offer 2 waterfall rappels, the 160 foot Bocawina falls and the 450 foot Antelope falls.
-You will take a nature-filled hike to the top of the falls where you will be given instruction on the waterfall rappelling techniques before your feel the rush as you drop over the side of the falls, descending 250ft in two rappels.
+Take a take a nature-filled hike to the top of the 1000 ft Antelope falls where you will be given instruction on the waterfall rappelling techniques by expert guides.
+Feel the rush as you drop over the side of the falls, descending 250ft in two rappels.
 Beginners or experts are welcome on this trip.

 ATV Adventure Get ready to get sloppy!
 We’ll take you out to Maya King, where we’ll get you geared up for the ride of your life.
 We’ll take you on a guided tour through fields and jungle as you get a view deep inside the Belizean wilds on your own ATV.
 Great for families and best yet–this trip is even better on a rainy day!

 BELIZE CAVE TOURS

 When you see the massive mouth of the St. Herman’s Cave, draped in vines and surrounded by bats, you’ll know you’re on a tubing adventure like no other.
 You’ll spend about 2 hours floating (and occasionally getting dragged) through the cave as your expert spelunker guides explain the formations, flora and fauna of the dark.
 At the end of your trip, you’ll get to take a dip in the crystal-blue waters of the “interior blue hole”.

 ACTUN TUNICHIL MUKNAL